datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect2_activity_planning.md

 Lagged acitivites are dependent on other activities but are initiated with a lag.
 In the above example, the second-row activity is started 1 day after the dependent activity and completed 2 days after the dependent activity has completed.

+## Start and finish time of activities

+  * Earliest start (ES)
+  * Earliest finish (EF) = ES + duration
+  * Latest finish (LF) = latest task that can be completed without affecting project end.
+  * Latest start = LF - duration

+## Forward and backward pass

+  - Forward pass
+   * A forward pass calculates the earliest dates on which each activity may be started and completed.
+   * It does this by going through the dependencies from start to finish and sorting the activities accordingly.

+  - Backward pass
+   * A backward pass calculates the latest date at which each activity may be started and completed.
+   * It does this by going backwards and looking at the duration of each activity.

+## Critical path and float

+   The float of an activity is defined as the difference between its earliest start date and latest start date (or earliest finish - latest finish).
+   It is a measure of how much the start or completion of an activity may be delayed without affecting the end of the project.

+   - Free float
+    * The time by which an activity may be delayed without affecting any subsequent activities.
+   - Interfering float
+    * The difference between total float and free float.
+Indicates how much the activity can be delayed without delaying the project end date.

+   The critical path shows the path of activities in a project that define the duration of the whole project.
+Any delay in these activities will delay the whole project, which means these activities have no float.

+   If a project duration needs to be reduced it is the critical path that needs to be shortened.